directus/directus/docs/guides/installation/docker.md

 ## Docker Compose

-When using Docker compose, you can use the following setup to get you started:
+When using Docker compose, you can use the following setup to get you started - make sure to change all sensitive values (`SECRET`, `DB_PASSWORD`, ...) in production:

 ```yaml
 version: '3.2'